MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 - Integrate app/drivers to Alexa
 - Enhance security using hashed bridge´s token option instead of a plain text one
-- Omit the bridge´s token in the debug log
+- Omit the bridge´s token in the debug log (for secutity concerns)

 ### Version 1.2